-Your basement foundation may not be “supportive” in regards to your renovation
+Your basement foundation may not be “supportive” in regards to your basement renovation

 What you may not know is, your foundation also has another extremely important function…it is supposed to be strong enough to resist the pressure of the surrounding soil outside that is constantly pushing and causing pressure against your home.

-Eyeing your foundation before you move forward to create a new “usable” space
+Inspect your foundation before creating a new “usable” space